DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 5. Tap KeePassDX form autofilling.
 6. Your phone will warn you about data privacy.
 Click OK.

 We're all set.
-You may notice a "Database opened" entry in your phone's notification pane; Android requires apps that want to run in the background (like KeePassDX) display a notification.
+You may notice a "Database opened" entry in your phone's notification pane; Android requires apps that want to run in the background (like KeePassDX) to display a notification.
 I like to keep my notifications tidy, so I'm going to swipe right on the notification, tap the gear icon, tap "Turn off notifications", tap the switch next to "Database", and tap "Apply".
 No more persistent notification.

 ## Using the browser extension

 You finished setup!
-Good for you
+Good for you.
+Now let's do a quick walkthrough of how to use your password vault day-to-day.

 You can manage your passwords either through the browser extension or directly in the app.
 I like the browser extension since it doesn't pull me out of my workflow.